DataStax-Academy/datastax-vehicle-demo/README.md

 This version of code works with DSE 6.7 and above.
 For instructions on setup for DSE 5.1 & 6.0, check the `code-optimizations-5.1-and-6.0` branch.

-To specify contact points use the contactPoints command line parameter e.g. `-DcontactPoints=192.168.25.100,192.168.25.101` The contact points can take mulitple points in the IP,IP,IP (no spaces).
+To specify contact points use the `contactPoints` command line parameter, e.g. `-DcontactPoints=192.168.25.100,192.168.25.101`.
+The contact points can take mulitple points in the IP,IP,IP (no spaces) (default is `localhost`).

 To create the schema & search indices, run the following: